Vane-Tempest baronets

 The Vane, later Vane-Tempest, baronetcy, of Long Newton in the County of Durham, was a title in the Baronetage of Great Britain.
-The Vane baronetcy was created on 13 July 1782 for Reverend Henry Vane, D.D., second son of George Vane of Long Newton.
-He was a descendant of Sir Henry Vane the Elder.
-Vane married Frances Tempest, daughter of John Tempest of Sherburne, Durham.
-When her brother, John Tempest Sr., died in 1771 naming the baronet's son as his heir, the younger Vane assumed by Royal licence the additional surname of Tempest in accordance with his uncle's will.
-Thus, when the 1st baronet died in 1794, his son became Baronet Vane-Tempest.
-This second baronet represented both the city and county of Durham in Parliament and was a well-known sportsman.
-He married Anne MacDonnell, 2nd Countess of Antrim.
-They had one child Lady Frances, who married Lord Charles Stewart, later 3rd Marquess of Londonderry, who assumed the surname of Vane and in 1823 was named Earl Vane and Viscount Seaham.
-When Vane-Tempest died in 1813, the baronetcy became extinct.
+The Vane baronetcy was created on 13 July 1782 for the cleric and academic Rev. Henry Vane, LL.D., Fellow of Trinity College, Cambridge from 1752 and prebendary of Durham Cathedral from 1758.
+He was the second son of George Vane of Long Newton; and the grandson of Lionel Vane, Member of Parliament for County Durham who as one of the Hostmen of Newcastle upon Tyne was engaged in the coal trade, and was a nephew of Henry Vane the younger, the regicide.
+He married Frances Tempest, daughter of John Tempest of Sherburne, Durham.

+John Tempest Jr., the Rev. Henry Vane's brother-in-law, died in 1794, the same year as the 1st Baronet, having lost his young son and heir in 1793.
+The 2nd Baronet, Tempest's heir, then in 1795 assumed by Royal licence the additional surname of Tempest in accordance with his uncle's will, which left him a landowner in County Durham with coal mines at Pittington and Rainton.
+He represented both the city and county of Durham in Parliament.
+By his marriage to Anne MacDonnell, 2nd Countess of Antrim he had one daughter, and on his death the baronetcy was extinct.